MHShetty/notifier_plugin/README.md

 ### Calling a Notifier

-Whenever you want to notify all the listeners of a Notifier, you just call it. `MyNotifier()` Yeah, that's it.
+Whenever you want to notify all the listeners of a Notifier, just call it. `MyNotifier()` Yeah, that's it.

 ```Dart
 Notifier n = Notifier();